-21".
+2.76.
+The new amendment in relation to when the asylum seeker visa will be extended is vague as it only refers to "from time to time".
+The section should include the words "till an application has been finalised or the completion of any judicial proceedings for the review of an adverse decision in terms of section 21".
 This will save a great deal of costs on the part of both applicants and the state as it would do away with the need to approach the High Court for urgent interim relief in order to have the applicant documented during the judicial proceedings.

-In Director-General: Home Affairs v Dekoba49 the SCA held that it was proper for an applicant's permit to remain valid throughout any internal appeal process and, depending on the outcome, any further proceedings taken by way of appeal or review.50 iii.
-Withdrawal of visa by the DG51 iv.
-Assessment of self-sustainability ability and the revocation of the right to work52
+2.77.
+In the case of the Director-General: Home Affairs v Dekoba the SCA held that it was proper for an applicant's permit to remain valid throughout any internal appeal process and, depending on the outcome, any further proceedings taken by way of appeal or review.

+H. (ii) Withdrawal of visa by the DG55

+2.78.
 The power of the DG to withdraw an asylum seeker visa has the potential to violate the principle of non-refoulment, discussed more fully above.

+2.79.
 At present the contravention of conditions on the asylum seeker permit is used by the Department to fine applicants who fail to extend their permits on the due date.
 To now take this further and impose withdrawal of the entire asylum document on the basis of the expiry is grossly unreasonable.